 When you are finished, click Next to continue.

 12. The CME Test for this activity will be configured with a series of multiple-choice questions.
-There are two different ways to enter the test questions.
-You can enter them all at once using the Multiple Choice Parser, or one at a time using the wizard.
+There are two different ways to enter the test questions:

 To configure multiple choice test questions individually, start by clicking the Add Question or Text button and then selecting the Choose One question type.